 Lower doses of chemotherapy have been found to be successful in dealing with autoimmune diseases, such as multiple sclerosis.

 Hepatic veno-occlusive disease (VOD) with additional kidney or lung abnormalities can develop in people after they receive HSCT.
-In March 2016, the FDA approved Defitelio (defibrotide sodium) as a treatment for such a development.
+In March 2016, the

 Another risk associated with allogeneic stem cell transplant is graft-versus-host-disease (GVHD), which occurs when donated cells attack a person’s tissues.
 The lower the match of tissue type between patient and donor, the higher the risk of GVHD.
 Doctors may use drugs to reduce the possibility of infection or GVHD.